Murilo517/murilo517/README.md

 EN:

-Full stack developer graduated from Kenzie Academy Brasil, with experience in various web development technologies and tools.
-I mainly work with Java and JavaScript, as well as having knowledge in Python, TypeScript, React, Node.js, PostgreSQL, Express.js, CSS e HTML.
+Full Stack Developer | Back-end Specialist (NestJS & MongoDB)

-Some of the projects I have worked on can be found in my GitHub repository.
-Feel free to take a look and contact me if you have any questions or need help with a project.
+I have more experience in Back-end development, with greater proficiency in NestJS and MongoDB.
+I also work with Java, Python, JavaScript, Node.js, PostgreSQL, React.js, Next.js, and TypeScript.

 -📫 Contact:
 -Email: murilosena07@hotmail.com